yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-labs.md

 type: docs
 ---

-Use Product Labs to explore core features of YugabyteDB using globally distributed test clusters in real time.
+Use Product Labs to explore core features of YugabyteDB using a demo application connected to globally distributed test clusters in real time.
 Learn how YugabyteDB solves problems with:

 - Resilience
 - Geo-distribution